 The Vanderburgh Humane Society, Inc. (VHS), a tax exempt, 501(c)(3) organization, was founded in 1957 to provide protection for homeless animals, intervention for animals in abusive environments, and community education to encourage prevention of animal abuse and pet overpopulation.
 Located in Evansville, Indiana, the VHS serves as a surrender and adoption agency for unwanted pets.
 The VHS receives no tax-based funding whatsoever.
 Therefore, it depends on the generosity of the corporate community and the public at large to continue, and hopefully expand, the much needed services it offers.

 The VHS began with a small group of residents who longed to help Evansville’s animals.
 They worked out of their homes.
 VHS was incorporated in 1957 and designated as a 501(c)(3) nonprofit in November of 1964.
-The first physical location was a small shelter on Buchanan Road on Evansville’s west side, pictured below.
-It was built over top of what was previously a salt water pool, and filled in to make room for our shelter and the accompanying pet cemetery.
+The first physical location was a small shelter on Buchanan Road on Evansville’s west side, pictured at right.
+It was built over top of what was previously a salt water pool (below) and filled in to make room for our shelter and the accompanying pet cemetery.

 The Vanderburgh Humane Society has a long-lasting legacy of saving lives, promoting the human-animal bond, and raising the level of respect for animals in our community.
-2017 will mark the shelter’s 60th anniversary and the Spay & Neuter Clinic’s 10th anniversary.
+The summer of 2017 marked the shelter’s 60th anniversary and the Spay & Neuter Clinic’s 10th anniversary.
 The VHS looks forward to a new chapter of growth and outreach to increase their impact for local animals for decades to come.

 Leading our community to eliminate pet overpopulation through Spay/Neuter, Adoption, and Humane Education.